sdiehl/wiwinwlh/slideshow.md

 ~~~~ {.haskell include="src/fundeps.hs"}
 ~~~~

-If the typeclass contexts look similar to Prolog you're not wrong, if you read the contexts qualifier ``(=>)`` backwards as backwards turnstiles ``:-`` then it's precisely the same equations.
+If the typeclass contexts look similar to Prolog you're not wrong, if one reads the contexts qualifier ``(=>)`` backwards as backwards turnstiles ``:-`` then it's precisely the same equations.

 ```prolog